Gout

 Do you suffer from the Disease of Kings?

-In this section Cypress Foot and Ankle specialist Dr. Christopher Correa discusses Gout which cases sudden redness, swelling, and pain, typically of the big toe joint.
+In this section, Cypress Foot and Ankle specialist Dr. Christopher Correa discusses Gout, which causes sudden redness, swelling, and pain, typically of the big toe joint.
 Gout was nicknamed the “Arthritis of the rich” by Hippocrates in the 5th century when he noted that only “people of means” seemed to come down with it.
 While the exact reason for its predilection for the wealthy class was perplexing then, it is now clear that only people who ate large quantities of luxury foods such as meat and wine were at risk.
-Fast forward to the present day and now that protein rich food is much more widely available many more people are finding themselves with sore red toes.
+Fast forward to the present day, and now that protein-rich food is much more widely available, many more people are finding themselves with sore red toes.

 What is Gout?

 Gout is a buildup of uric acid in the blood that can settle out in one or more parts of the body.
-Uric acid is a byproduct of protein metabolism which normally created and then removed by the kidneys.
-As we age sometimes our kidneys no longer process uric acid as efficiently as they once could causing uric acid levels to creep up.
-Once a certain threshold is reached the uric acid supersaturates the blood causing the molecules to settle in a joint in the form of urate crystals.
-The most common areas affected by gout are the joints of the foot with a predilection for the big toe.
-The crystals continue to propagate becoming larger and larger triggering the immune system and causing a severe local inflammatory response.
-This is known a gout attack.
+Uric acid is a byproduct of protein metabolism, which is normally created and then removed by the kidneys.
+As we age, sometimes our kidneys no longer process uric acid as efficiently as they once could, causing uric acid levels to creep up.
+Once a certain threshold is reached, the uric acid supersaturates the blood, causing the molecules to settle in a joint in the form of urate crystals.
+The most common areas affected by gout are the joints of the foot, with a predilection for the big toe.
+The crystals continue to propagate, becoming larger and larger, triggering the immune system and causing a severe local inflammatory response.
+This is known as a gout attack.

 Symptoms of Gout